fwachsmuth/Filmkorn-Raw-Scanner/README.md

 - Arduino IDE, arduino-cli or the Arduino Extension for VSCode — or whatever you use to get your compiled AVR binaries onto the AtMega328P.
 It doesn't matter, the IDE is probably the easiest way.

 ### On your Mac
-- [Homebrew](https://brew.sh/) to install the below things easily:
+- [Homebrew](https://brew.sh/) to install the below things easily.
+Install it as described on teh website if you don't have it yet.
-- `rsync 3.x` since the `rsync 2.9.6` that Apple ships is not comaptible with `lsync`
+- `rsync 3.x` since the `rsync 2.9.6` that Apple ships is not comaptible with `lsync`.
+Install it via `brew install rsync` and note down where it gets installed (should be `/opt/homebrew/bin/rsync`, but this could change)
-- `python3` (latest should be fine, I'm using 3.10.9 right now)
+- `python3` (latest should be fine, I'm using 3.10.9 right now).
+Install via `brew install python3` if you don't have it yet.
+If you are unsure, `` `which python3` --version ` or `which python` --version ``should tell you what version(s) you have already installed.
-  - `PiDNG` in version 3.4.7, whcih is ancient and yanked, but works.
+  - `PiDNG` in version 3.4.7, which is ancient and yanked, but works.
 Newer versions broke support for the HQ Cam and are not working at this point.
-  - `watchdog`
+  - `watchdog`.